-Old Town Hoi An Is An Eclectic Mix Of The Old And The New And It Is Filled With Quaint And Beautiful Shops You Simply Must Make An Effort To Visit.
+Hoi An Is An Eclectic Mix Of The Old And The New.
+If You’re Looking For Charming Shops and Cafes in Old Town Hoi An, There Are Many Quaint And Beautiful Places You Simply Must Make An Effort To Visit.

 In 1999, the Ancient Town of Hoi an was declared a UNESCO World Heritage site.
 This was bestowed in an effort to preserve this major trading post of the 16th and 17th centuries which enabled foreign influences to shape some of its charm.
 Whilst it still houses some significant historical buildings such as the Old Japanese bridge, pagodas, Chinese temples and French Colonial homes, the Old Town is now filled with shops to satiate one’s shopping appetite.